Star Pipes and Fittings

 Practical Tips to Prevent Joint Failures

-- Avoid working in extreme weather conditions that affect curing.
+• Avoid working in extreme weather conditions.

 How to Fix Failed PVC Solvent Cement Joints

-- Apply primer and solvent cement as described.
+4. Apply primer and solvent cement correctly

 Allow the joint to cure fully before restoring water pressure.